This video presentation gives a tour of the site. The Script appears at the end of this page.

 Below the Table of Contents, I have placed some Suggested Readings that discuss similar or related topics.
 I put these there on purpose and it is my hope that you will take the opportunity to explore.
 Perhaps the most fascinating feature is the set of Related Posts below the main text.
 These are generated by a WordPress plugin called Yet Another Related Posts Plugin (YARPP).
 There is more about this later as it important not just to the presentation of the site, but the research process itself.
 You are invited to follow them and return the linking pages.

 3. Many of the posts contain images, audio and video.
 The images come from various aspects of my music practice, and while they are certainly striking and interesting, they also serve very particular functions in the meaning-making process.
 This concept is explored in its own section in the Methodology.
 The images enlarge if you click on them and include a caption and copyright details.
+The "key images" at the top are photographs of Zen Zen Zo productions taken by Simon Woods, Christabelle Baranay and Richard Dyson, and used with their permission.

 Audio files throughout the document are used within both black and white posts as illustrations or as ways to communicate ideas that lend themselves to means other than words.
 As well as very recent pieces, they include pieces written and recorded prior to the research period that illustrate aspects that I was unaware of at the time.
 The audio files are presented as high rate MP3, however there is also an option to download a full quality .wav file.